Reviewed by: BloxFruitsCode editorial team

 If your fruit is not in stock

-A missing fruit does not always mean you need to rush into a weak trade or stop checking the page for the rest of the day, because the stock changes on a reset cycle, and the missing fruit can return after the next refresh, depending on which stock section you are watching and how close that timer already is to the next update.
+If your fruit is not in stock, check both normal stock and Mirage stock first.
+If the reset timer is close, waiting for the next refresh is usually better than accepting a weak trade too quickly.
+It is because the stock changes on a reset cycle, and the missing fruit can return after the next refresh, depending on which stock section you are watching and how close that timer already is to the next update.

 You should check both stock sections before you decide that the fruit is fully unavailable.
 A user who looks only at normal stock can miss a faster mirage refresh, and a user who checks only once can miss a fruit that appears again after the next cycle.
 The timer is part of the answer here, not just the fruit list itself.